Generalizations of planar contact manifolds to higher dimensions: Iterated planar contact manifolds in dimension 5

-With the symplectic fillings $X_{2k+1}$ of $S^5$ in hand, we are ready to prove Theorem~\ref{felxibleIP} which we recall here. \begin{proof}[{\bf Theorem~\ref{felxibleIP}}]{\em If $(M^5, \xi)$ is an iterated planar contact $5$--manifold with $c_1(\xi)=0$, and has a flexible Stein filling, then it admits infinitely many iterated planar contact structures which are filled by Stein manifolds that cannot be subcritical. } \end{proof} \begin{proof} We begin by recalling a result of Lazarev \cite[Theorem~1.9]{Lazarev16pre}, the proof of which says that if $\xi$ is a contact structure on $M$ with $c_1(\xi)=0$ that has a flexible filling $W$, then for any two flexible fillings $W_1$ and $W_2$ of $S^5$, the contact structures on $M$ induced by the flexible fillings $W\natural W_1$ and $W\natural W_2$ are distinct provided that $W_1$ and $W_2$ have distinct homologies.
-(Here $\natural$ means boundary sum and we can think of $W\natural W_i$ as being constructed from $W\cup W_i$ by attaching a Weinstein $1$--handle.)
+\begin{proof}[Proof of Theorem~\ref{felxibleIP}] We begin by recalling a result of Lazarev \cite[Theorem~1.1]{Lazarev20a}, the proof of which says that if $\xi$ is a contact structure on $M$ with $c_1(\xi)=0$ that has a flexible filling $W$, then for any two flexible fillings $W_1$ and $W_2$ of $S^5$, the contact structures on $M$ induced by the flexible fillings $W\natural W_1$ and $W\natural W_2$ are distinct provided that $W_1$ and $W_2$ have distinct homologies.
+(Here we can think of $W\natural W_i$ as being constructed from $W\cup W_i$ by attaching a Weinstein $1$--handle.)

 We claim that there are flexible Weinstein structures on the manifolds $X_{2k+1}$ and that the contact structure on their boundaries are all iterated planar.
 When discussing the flexible Weinstein structure on $X_{2k+1}$ we will denote it $X'_{2k+1}$.
 Given this claim and our hypothesized $(M,\xi)$ with $c_1(\xi)=0$ that is iterated planar and has a flexible filling $W$, we can consider $W\natural X'_{2k+1}$.
 All the contact structures on $M=\partial (W\natural X'_{2k+1})$ are distinct since, as noted above, all the $X'_{2k+1}$ have distinct homologies.
-Moreover, since the contact structures only differ on a $5$--ball (since $\partial X'_{2k+1}$ is diffeomorphic to $S^5$) they are all in the same homotopy class of almost contact structures.
+Note that $\partial X'_{2k+1}$ is diffeomorphic to $S^5$.
+Moreover, since the contact structures only differ on a $5$--ball and the space of almost contact structures on $S^5$ is connected, they are all in the same homotopy class of almost contact structures.
 Finally, all the contact structures are iterated planar by Theorem~\ref{IPconnect} concerning connected sums, since $\xi$ and $\partial X'_{2k+1}$ are.